johanneskern/gm_ethporto/events/Road-to-ethporto/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - TOPICS
-  - ETHPorto’s Expectations - 09/03 - 17:00
-  - Presentation ETHPorto Agenda
-  - Presentation ETHPorto Side Events at DeHouse
-  - 15 March - Open day Cowork
-  - 16 March - DeSci Breakfast, ReFi @ETHPorto, Polygon - shorturl.at/eKV03
-  - 17 March - Chainlink
-  - Discussion Panel about ETHPorto's Expectations
+  - Join us at a presenation of EthPorto and it's side events, followed by a panel discussion.
+  - We will talk about the ETHPorto Agenda and about side events that are happening at DeHouse.
+On March 15th there will be an open day for coworking, on March 16th you can expect DeSci Breakfast, Refi @ETHPorto and a Polygon event (shorturl.at/eKV03) and on March 17th there will be event from Chainlink.
+  - The panel speakers are Mario Ribeiro Alves (LayerX), Sara Amaral (ETHPorto) and Nuno Gonçalves (Pizza Wallet / Polygon).
   - After the session join us for some drinks and network!
-  - Speakers include Mario Ribeiro Alves (LayerX), Sara Amaral (EthPorto) and Nuno Gonçalves (Pizza wallet / Polygon)

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28